GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 == Experiments and discussions
 <sec:rl:results>

+After designing and implementing the complete #acr("RL") pipeline presented in the previous section, we turn to an experimental study of its capabilities and performance.

 #include "figures/trajectories/figure.typ"

 === #acr("ASR") performance in a reverberant room

+First and foremost, we investigate how #acr("ASR") performance is impacted by reverberation.
+Also, this study explores the importance of the robot position with respect to the source, especially in highly reverberant environments.

 #draft[
   - Show how #acr("WER") decreases when adding reverb
-  - This study motivates our choice for WER as an interesting objective / cost function
+  - *This study motivates our choice for WER as an interesting objective / cost function*
   - Show how #acr("WER") decreases when adding reverb
   - Show examples of #acr("WER") maps on different settings
-  - Maybe add a #acr("WER") map with a noise source, even if we don't explicitly do RL in this case.
+  - Motivate the use of $T_60 = 0.5s$
 ]

+@fig:rl:results:wer_maps_reverb a

-// #include "figures/wer_maps/figure.typ"
+#include "figures/wer_maps/figure.typ"

 === Alternative cost maps

-Before using real #acr("WER") maps, we have conducted experiments on artificial cost maps.
+Before using #acr("WER") maps to compute the reward, we have conducted experiments with alternative cost maps.
+As illustrated previously ()

+on artificial cost maps.
 We have used synthetic data to validate the concept of training an agent with our custom #acr("WER") maps.

 #draft[